-The Old Jewish Cemetery of Kraków called the Remuh was established between 1535-`55`and is the oldest existing cemetery in Poland. uring WWII the Nazi’s destroyed the site tearing down walls and hauling away tombstones to use as paving stones in Auschwitz.
+The Old Jewish Cemetery of Kraków called the Remuh was established between 1535-`55`and is the oldest existing cemetery in Poland.
+During WWII the Nazis destroyed the site tearing down walls and hauling away tombstones to use as paving stones in Auschwitz.
 These original tombstones or what remained of them has been returned and installed at the cemetery.

 The Old Synagogue

-The Old Synagogue dates from the 15th Century with some remodelling done in the 16th and 18th Century.
+The Old Synagogue dates from the 15th Century with some remodelling done in the 16th and 18th Centuries.
 It now houses the Galicia Jewish Museum, chronicling the history and culture of Kraków’s Jews.

 Wolf Popper Synagogue

 There was a third synagogue tucked between a gated courtyard that was built in 1620.
 The building was destroyed during WWII and none of its interiors survived.
 It was recently returned to the Jewish community and is now a publishing house and bookshop specializing in Judaica.
 Upstairs you can see a small gallery space.

 There are many restaurants and cafes around the square serving Jewish food such as the Ariel Restaurant.
 The restaurant was established in a tenement house erected between the World Wars, occupying the place where an old 18th century “Rabbi House” used to stand.